CedricChnfr/portfolio/_posts/Courses/2024-10-03-microcontroleur_hardware.markdown

 ## PART B: DESCRIPTIVE PART

-### B.I.
-EXPERIENCE DETAILS
+### Experience Details

-#### B.I.1.
-Environment and Context
+#### Environment and Context
-The course focused on integrating the gas sensor created at AIME into a larger system using microcontrollers.
-We aimed to connect the sensor to a LoRa network and visualize the data on a dashboard.
-This involved both hardware and software components, including the creation of a PCB and circuit for the sensor, programming the microcontroller, and developing applications for data visualization.
+During this course, I had the opportunity to work on both theoretical and practical aspects of microcontroller technology.
+The relevance of microcontrollers in modern technology, especially in IoT applications, was evident throughout the course.
+The hands-on sessions were particularly beneficial, allowing me to apply the concepts learned in class to real-world scenarios.

-#### B.I.2.
-Your Function
+#### My Function
-As I come from a network and computer science background, I focused on the high-level aspects of the course, such as creating the application and programming the microcontroller.
+As I come from a electronic and computer science background, I focused on the high-level aspects of the course, such as creating the application and programming the microcontroller.
 I did not delve deeply into the hardware part, which involved creating a PCB and circuit for the integration of the gas sensor.

 ## PART C: TECHNICAL PART

-### C.I.1 Presentation
+### Presentation

 #### Context
 This section explores the technical aspects of integrating the gas sensor with a microcontroller and developing applications for data collection and visualization.

-### C.I.2 Resolution of Problem
+### Resolution of Problem

 #### What
 We connected an Arduino to the LoRa network using an RN2483 chip, programmed the Arduino to read data from the gas sensor, and developed applications to visualize the data using Node-RED and MQTT.
 Additionally, we created a mobile application using MIT App Inventor to control the system and view sensor data in real-time.